 - A complaint has been filed charging the commission of a misdemeanor only;

 - The summons issued to the alleged offender has been returned unserved; and

-Failure to appear (FTA) warrants are called bench warrants in misdemeanor cases.
-Failure to appear for a felony court hearing date results in the issuance of an alias capias.
+- Bench warrants: This is usually issued after an alleged offender fails to appear (FTA) in court for a misdemeanor hearing date.
+Failure to appear for a felony proceeding results in the issuance of an alias capias.

-People in FTA cases may be able to file petitions for withdrawal of the warrants when their failure to appear was unavoidable or inadvertent.
-A criminal defense attorney may be able to ask the court to release an alleged offender on a Release On Recognizance (ROR) bond that allows for immediate release without having to post bond.
+If a person’s FTA was unavoidable or inadvertent, they might be able to file a petition for the withdrawal of their warrant.
+A Miami criminal defense attorney may be able to ask the court for a Release on Recognizance (ROR), which allows for immediate release without having to post bond.

 - It is being used for the unlawful sale, possession, or manufacture of intoxicating liquor;

 - There is stolen or embezzled property inside